mprust/antiga_gsc_menu_bases/README.md

 - Real Time Text Updates Example:
   - self add_option("namehere","Real Time Update Text: " +self.updateText,::actualfuntion);
    	- self.updateText is what is updating on the menu option.
+You cannot use bools on this unless you are converting them to text.